TheNeoBurn/rpi-gpio-display/README.md

 Prepare a Raspberry Pi image (newest version, 64bit) on an SD card and boot it up.

 We install php (for scripting) and nginx (the web server).
-This would probebly also word using a lighter werp server or even php -S alone, but I know nginx a little:
+This would probebly also work using a lighter web server or even *php -S* alone, but I'm used to nginx:

 ```bash
 sudo apt install php8.2 php8.2-common php8.2-fpm nginx